-- A relationship manager to support employers, answer questions and provide further support and services where needed throughout the contract. - Assistance to structure positions suitable for entry level workers or disadvantaged jobseekers or make reasonable adjustments. - Job preparation support through one-on-one assistance to navigate the recruitment process, complete any necessary screening, such as medical and police checks, as well as prepare CVs and gain interviewing skills; - Field support to help navigate the transition to employment.
+- A relationship manager to support employers, answer questions and provide further support and services where needed throughout the contract. - Assistance to structure positions suitable for entry level workers or disadvantaged jobseekers or make reasonable adjustments. - ٠ and gain interviewing skills; - Field support to help navigate the transition to employment. ٠